migueldamaso/RepositoryPatternGenerator/README.md

 // generating repository for post model php artisan make:repository Post
 ```
+A folder will be created under name Repositories and will store all the repos.

 After generating a new repository you need to register it on config/repositories.php.
 ```